 The defining date in the European rugby league calendar, this year's Super League Grand Final will mark the end of the 28th edition of the competition, pitting the last two remaining teams against each other after the end-of-season playoffs.

-Since the first hooter sounded in February, 12 teams have been battling to earn one of six spots for the knockout phase, which will begin once the 27 rounds of the regular season have been completed.
+12 teams have been battling to earn one of six spots for the knockout phase, which will begin once the 27 rounds of the regular season have been completed.

 Last year's Grand Final saw St Helens - who finished the regular term as league leaders - beat 5th-placed Leeds Rhinos 24-12, earning a tenth title in the competition.